Lois Mailou Jones: 1937–1953

 In 1937, Jones received a fellowship to study in Paris at the Académie Julian.
-Jones produced more than 30 watercolors during her year in France.
+She produced more than 30 watercolors during her year in France.
 In total, Jones completed approximately 40 paintings during her time at the Académie, utilizing the en plein air method of painting that she used throughout her career.
-Two paintings were accepted at the annual Salon de Printemps exhibition at the Société des Artists Français for her Parisian debut.
+Two paintings were accepted at the annual Salon de Printemps exhibition at the Société des Artistes Français for her Parisian debut.
 Jones loved her time in Paris as she felt entirely accepted in society as opposed to the United States at this time.
 The French were appreciative of paintings and talent.
 After being granted an extension of her fellowship to travel to Italy, Jones returned to Howard University and taught watercolor painting classes.

 She was the most prominent black children's illustrator of the mid-century, illustrating many children's books through Woodson's Associated Publishers during this period, including Jane Dabney Shackelford's The Child’s Story of the Negro (1938), Helen Adele Whiting's Negro Art, Music, and Rhyme (1938) and Negro Folk Tales (1938), Carter G. Woodson's African Heroes and Heroines (1939), Effie Lee Newsome's Gladiola Garden (1940), and Derricotte, Turner, and Roy's Word Pictures of the Great (1941), as well as Marel Brown's Lilly May and Dan: Two Children of the South (1946) through the Home Mission Board of the Southern Baptist Convention.